aniketpant83/backend-devops-lab/README.md

     3. run_playbook.sh: running two playbooks and cant put both in CMD stanza in the dockerfile, so created a shell script and added both.
 Also added script to stop container from shutting after execution of playbook so I can leave it open for debugging.
     4. playbooks are quite self-explanatory.
 Was running into an issue with nginx reverse proxy, but I think it was because I hadnt written the script to start it before I was trying to reload it.
 Also, service module caused failure, so had to swtich to command module to run it, and that worked.
     5. Dockerfile: The step to install sudo is there because Ansible was failing at the become module.
 Maybe some issues with docker not having sudo baked in which ansible needs.
-    6. Kubernetes: Explained in the kubernetes section.
+    6. Kubernetes part of ansible is explained in the kubernetes section.
     7. the ansible_connection=<insert> tells ansible whether to run thigns locally, or ssh into something or docker etc.

----

-WIP:
-Kubernetes, Jenkins

 ---